richonguzman/LoRa_APRS_iGate/README.md

     adjust power to your need, valid values are from 1 to 20

-f) section other
+f) Syslog section:

-    adjust beaconInterval to a suitable value.
-A normal value is 45 mintes, it is recommended not to go below 30min.
+    adjust server, port to a suitable value.

 __________________________________________